Human wave attack: North Korean military

-North Korean troops were deployed to Russia in October 2024 to aid Russia in the Ukrainian Kursk offensive, their attacks on Ukrainian positions were described as "human wave attacks" in December 2024 by Kirby, who assessed that the attacks had resulted in over 1,000 killed and wounded North Korean soldiers in one week on the front.
+North Korean troops were deployed to Russia in October 2024 to aid Russia in the Ukrainian Kursk offensive, their initial attacks on Ukrainian positions were described as "human wave attacks" in December 2024 by Kirby, who assessed that the attacks had resulted in over 1,000 killed and wounded North Korean soldiers in one week on the front.
 He added that it was "clear" that Russian and North Korean military leaders saw the North Koreans as "expendable".
+Later estimates of North Korean casualties in the Kursk offensive estimated ~1500 wounded and 2300-3000 killed in action.

+After these initial attacks, North Korean forces updated their doctrine and adopted small-unit tactics similar to other modern militaries, rather than the Korean War doctrines which emphasized mass attacks of large numbers of soldiers and were largely still in effect when North Korean troops were initially deployed.
+Eventually, in 2025, North Korean forces entirely ceased to be part of active combat operations.